NFDI4BIOIMAGE/training/_sources/content_types/notebook.md

 ## Introduction to Deep Learning for Microscopy

-Costantin Pape, computational-cell-analytics
+['Costantin Pape', 'computational-cell-analytics']

-Licensed mit
+Licensed MIT

 This course consists of lectures and exercises that teach the background of deep learning for image analysis and show applications to classification and segmentation analysis problems.

-Tags: Deep Learning, Pytorch, segmentation, python
+Tags: Deep Learning, Pytorch, Segmentation, Python

-Content type: notebook
+Content type: Notebook

 [https://github.com/computational-cell-analytics/dl-for-micro](https://github.com/computational-cell-analytics/dl-for-micro)